Find courses

 Search results

-Next class: Wednesday, October 23
+Next class: Thursday, January 23

 Join us for this workshop dedicated to helping faculty align their assessments and learning activities with course learning objectives.
 Through this informational and interactive session, participants will learn strategies to ensure that every aspect of their course supports and reinforces their learning goals.
 By the end of the workshop, participants will be equipped with the tools and techniques to transform their teaching approach and enhance student outcomes through intentional course alignment.

-Next class: Wednesday, November 6
+Next class: Wednesday, February 12

 This workshop will introduce users to Banner Self-Service, Web-Focus Dashboards, and E-print.
 The main topics covered will include how to access your funds, fund reconciliations, and online budget queries and transfers.
 The workshop is primarily designed for new departmental administrative staff and includes hands-on instruction and demonstrations.

-Next class: Wednesday, October 23
+Next class: Thursday, January 23

-Basic CMS Administration
+Basic Scala CMS Administration

 University Communications Type of course Scala (Digital Signage) User Training